tho15/carnd-catch-run-away-car-ukf/README.md

 ## Overview

 This repository contains all the code needed to complete the Bonus Challenge: Cathc the Run Away Car with Unscented Kalman Filter.
+The code implements Scaled Sigma Point Algorithm proposed by Rudolph Van der Merwe in his [2004 PhD dissertation](http://digitalcommons.ohsu.edu/cgi/viewcontent.cgi?article=1007&context=etd).
+The advantage of scaled UKF compared to UKF is it can guarantees positive semidefiniteness of the covariance matrix, thus avoid numerical instability.
+It is easy to implement as UKF, although it has more parameters to tune.

 ## Project Introduction